 Frequent cast changes occurred throughout the course of the show, most notably the departure of Doherty, who left at the end of the fourth season amid rumored tensions on the set.
 Tiffani-Amber Thiessen, who played Brandon’s bad-girl cousin for four seasons, replaced Doherty.
 Perry departed near the beginning of the sixth season but returned in the ninth as a “Special Guest Star.”
 In 1992, 90210 spawned a spin-off, Melrose Place, which was aimed at a slightly older audience; though it got off to a disappointing start, it eventually became another hit, producing in turn its own short-lived spin-off, Models, Inc. In the 10th season, ratings for Beverly Hills, 90210 dropped to an average of only 10 million viewers per week, a decline from previous seasons.
 Fox finally pulled the plug in early 2000, and the final episode aired that May.
 Melrose Place had bowed out the previous year.

-In the fall of 2008, an updated version of Spelling's now-classic series, titled simply 90210, debuted on the CW network.
-The show focused on a family from Kansas—parents with two teenage children—who move to Beverly Hills to keep tabs on the father's alcoholic mother, a former TV star.
-Garth and Doherty both signed on to reprise their roles of Kelly Taylor and Brenda Walsh, now a guidance counselor and a guest musical director, respectively, at West Beverly Hills High School.
+In the fall of 2008, an updated version of Spelling’s now-classic series, titled simply 90210, debuted on the CW network.
+The show focused on a family from Kansas—parents with two teenage children—who move to Beverly Hills to keep tabs on the father’s alcoholic mother, a former TV star.
+Garth and Doherty both signed on to reprise their roles of Kelly Taylor and Brenda Walsh.
+The series ran until 2013.
+Another reboot, BH90210, featuring much of the Beverly Hills, 90210 original cast, ran for one season in 2019.